 Based on the analysis and interpretation of data using the appropriate statistical tools, it has been concluded that there is a significant relationship between: Performance Management System and Employee Performance; Performance Management System and Staff Development; Employee Performance and Staff Development; and that Staff Development plays a significant role in mediating the effects of Performance Management System on Employee Performance.
 The positive effects that Performance Management System has on Staff Development are what creates a relationship to exist between Employee Performance and Staff Development.
-This can also be concluded that Employee Performance and Staff Development are positively and strongly correlated.
-The effects of Performance Management System on Employee Performance, and Staff Development are of positive benefits which benefits both the individual employees and the organization as a whole.
+This can also be concluded that Employee Performance Management System on Employee Performance, and Staff Development are of positive benefits which benefits both the individual employees and the organization as a whole.